 What We Recommend at NeuraWeb

+Here are the recommendations we apply at NeuraWeb for our clients in France and Europe.
 After dozens of projects completed with both stacks, our recommendation is systematic:

 Most projects benefit from Next.js.
 And the performance gap with WordPress will only widen as Google strengthens its Core Web Vitals criteria.
+To see how we implement these Next.js stacks, discover our Web Development offer for SMBs.

 Conclusion

 WordPress is a formidable tool for what it was designed for: accessible content management.
-Next.js is the 2025 tool for building high-performing, secure, and scalable business websites.
+Next.js is the 2026 tool for building high-performing, secure, and scalable business websites.

 Choose based on your context, not trends.
 But if you're building something that needs to perform long-term — Next.js is the obvious choice.
+Once your stack is chosen, discover how to turn your site into a lead-generation machine with 7 AI building blocks.

 💻 Hesitating between the two?
 NeuraWeb performs a free audit of your project to recommend the most suitable stack for your context and budget.
 Let's talk →